jonnybrooks/flicker/README.md

 image in the sprite (each image is the same size, as they're all derived from the same video).
 Make sure to do this for your canvas too - then scaling it is as easy changing the width/height in CSS.

-Adcitionally, the following snippet has a `.controls` range slider which act as seek controls for the flicker.
-At a later date I'll document how you can replace these with your own custom implementation using the flicker library.
+Additionally, the following snippet has a `.controls` range slider which acts as a seek control for the flicker.
+At a later date I'll document how you can replace this with your own custom implementation using the `Flicker.seek()` function.

 <pre>
 &lt;div id="flicker1" class="flicker"&gt;
 	&lt;canvas class="canvas" width="560" height="420"&gt;&lt;/canvas&gt;
 	&lt;div class="controls"&gt;